plone/plone.restapi-client/docs/actions/relations.md

 ## Fix Relation

+### Mutation function

+Use the `fixRelationsMutation` function to get the mutation for fixing broken relations.

+### Hook

-This function is used to fix broken relations.
-Broken relations can be fixed by releasing and re-indexing them.
+Use the `useFixRelations` hook to fix broken relations.

-- Function name: `fixRelationsMutation`

 ### Parameters